Comparison of Anomaly Detectors: Context Matters: Experimental setup

-The search for hyperparameters uses random sampling on predefined grid \footnote{which allows the construction of sections through the space for sensitivity studies}, which is frequently more efficient than grid search~\citep{bergstra2012random} and more flexible.
-For each model, dataset, and repetition, we have sampled 100 configurations from corresponding sets (see Tab.~\ref{tab:classical_hyperparameters}--\ref{tab:nn_hyperparameters}) and trained the models with them.
-In order to keep the neural-network based models fixed across the repetitions on a single dataset, for each hyperparameter configuration we have also sampled a random seed that was used to initialize the network weights.
-To prevent running the search in expensive methods forever, there was a hard deadline of 24 hours in which the training of a single configuration for a given number of repetitions/classes should be finished.
+\textit{Random grid search:} In order to explore the hyperparameter space of each method properly, we have employed a random search over a predefined grid for each method.
+This allows the construction of sections through the space for sensitivity studies.
+Moreover, it is frequently more efficient than grid search~\citep{bergstra2012random} and more flexible.
+For each model, dataset, and repetition, we have sampled 100 configurations from corresponding sets (see Tab.~\ref{tab:classical_hyperparameters}--\ref{tab:flow_hyperparameters}) and trained the models with them.
+In order to keep the neural-network-based models fixed across the repetitions on a single dataset, for each hyperparameter configuration we have also sampled a random seed that was used to initialize the network weights.
+To prevent running the training of expensive methods forever, there was a hard deadline of 24 hours in which the training of a single configuration for a given number of repetitions/classes should be finished.
 This automatically penalizes complicated models.
-The number of trained configurations for each model is in supplementary materials in Tab.~\ref{tab:tabular_model_count}, \ref{tab:tabular_score_count}, \ref{tab:images_model_count} and \ref{tab:images_score_count}.

 Encoders for the two-stage models were selected from models performing best in terms of validation AUC or reconstruction error on the validation set.
 The second-stage models (kNN and OC-SVM) used hyperparameters sampled from Tab.~\ref{tab:classical_hyperparameters}.
-Due to a deeper investigation of models with many variants, there were sometimes more than 100 available configurations for a given model.
-In these cases, the best configuration was selected from a random subset of size 100, which ensures these models do not get an unfair advantage.

-For choosing the best models into ensembles, we employed only performance metrics on validation data such as AUC or TPR at 5\% of FPR, as the WAIC score from~\citep{choiWAICWhyGenerative2019} is available only for models with exact or approximate likelihood.
-We have also experimented with different fixed sizes of ensembles --- either top 10 or top 5.
+\textit{Bayesian optimization:} To overcome the limitation of random sampling in larger configuration spaces we have also trained models whose hyperparameter choice was guided by Bayesian optimization of an evaluation metric on validation data.
+We followed 50/50 strategy, where the underlying Gaussian process has been fitted with 50 randomly sampled configurations and another 50 have been sampled based on the acquisition function.
+We have relied on the off-the-shelf implementation from the scikit-optimize framework~\citep{skopt} with default parameters.